bentprong/ocp_ttf/README.md

         a.
 SSH key generated and installed on this computer for YOU
         b.
 SSH key for YOU installed in YOUR GitHub.com account

-5. In VSC, choose File | Open Folder... and navigate to <home>/<Projects>/ocp_xavier then highlight that, and click Select Folder.
+5. In VSC, choose File | Open Folder... and navigate to <home>/<Projects>/ocp_ttf then highlight that, and click Select Folder.

 6. In VSC, click the checkmark in the blue bar at the bottom to build.
 This should install necessary files and tools.
 It may take quite a bit of time.

-7. In the repo folder platformio, open the README file and follow the instructions to configure PIO for the Xavier board.
+7. In the repo folder platformio, open the README file and follow the instructions to configure PIO for the TTF board.
 There are 2 steps to this process explained in the README.

 --------------------------------------------------------------------------------------------------
 ** FLASHING NOTE ** Failure to exactly follow the instructions in the README in step #7 will result in the code not building correctly!
-That is because the files that must be copied or updated define the pinouts for the Xavier project.
+That is because the files that must be copied or updated define the pinouts for the TTF project.
 You have been warned!
 --------------------------------------------------------------------------------------------------

 Wiring Instructions
 ===================
-1. Connect Xavier board to ATMEL-ICE and connect ATMEL-ICE to computer (debug only)
+1. Connect TTF board to ATMEL-ICE and connect ATMEL-ICE to computer (debug only)
-2. Connect Xavier board USB-C port to computer USB port using a DATA CABLE (not a charging only cable).
+2. Connect TTF board USB-C port to computer USB port using a DATA CABLE (not a charging only cable).
 3. Windows only: If not already installed, install a terminal emulator program such as TeraTerm.

-LED BEHAVIOR: Once the Xavier board has been powered up, there will be 2 LEDs that are on solid: one for 3.3V and one for 12V.
+LED BEHAVIOR: Once the TTF board has been powered up, there will be 2 LEDs that are on solid: one for 3.3V and one for 12V.
 These 2 LEDs are near the Power connector.
 If either is off, a hardware issue exists in one or both power supplies.
 These 2 LEDs should always be on.